Please see the following documents containing important information:

-Answer: This scholarship is meant to fill the gap between the cost of your study abroad (i.e. cost of attendance/estimated budget) and whatever financial resources you currently possess (e.g. grants, loans, scholarships, savings, family contributions).
+This scholarship is meant to fill the gap between the cost of your study abroad (i.e., cost of attendance/estimated budget) and whatever financial resources you currently possess (e.g., grants, loans, scholarships, savings, family contributions).
 This gap is also known as financial need.
 You can use the following formula to calculate your financial need.

-Total Cost of Attendance – Amount of Confirmed Financial Resources you Have = Total Amount Requested From Watanabe // Financial Need
+Total Cost of Attendance – Amount of Confirmed Financial Resources You Have = Total Amount Requested From The Watanabe Scholarship // Financial Need

 |Total Cost |